-As Backblaze continues to grow, and as we go down the path of sharing our stories, we found ourselves in need of someone that could wrangle our content calendar, write blog posts, and come up with interesting ideas that we could share with our readers and fans.
+As Backblaze continues to grow, and as we go down the path of sharing our stories, we fid ourselves in need of someone that can wrangle our content calendar, write blog posts, and come up with interesting ideas that we can share with our readers and fans.
 We put out the call, and found Roderick!
-As you’ll read below he has an incredibly interesting history, and we’re thrilled to have his perspective join our marketing team!
-Lets learn a bit more about Roderick, shall we?
+As you’ll read below he has an incredibly interesting history, and we’re thrilled to have his perspective join our Marketing team!
+Let’s learn a bit more about Roderick, shall we?

 Where are you originally from?

-I was born in Southern California, but have lived a lot of different places, including Alaska, Washington, Oregon, Texas, New Mexico, Austria, and Italy.
+I was born in Southern California, but have lived in a lot of different places including Alaska, Washington, Oregon, Texas, New Mexico, Austria, and Italy.

 What attracted you to Backblaze?